-Although the company signed a legally binding exclusivity agreement in relation to the acquisition with East Imperial, at the date of approval of these financial statements the possible takeover is subject, inter-alia, to the completion of due diligence, documentation, and compliance with all regulatory requirements, including the listing and prospectus Rules and as required, the takeover code.
-Should the acquisition proceed, the acquisition will be entirely for shares with no cash consideration paid.
-The transaction will necessitate the raising of new equity funds in order to meet the full anticipated cost of the transaction and to provide working capital finance for the proposed enlarged group following the transaction.
+Although the Company has signed a legally binding exclusivity agreement in relation to a possible acquisition, at the date of approval of these financial statements the possible acquisition is subject, inter alia, to the completion of due diligence, documentation and compliance with all regulatory requirements, including the Listing and Prospectus Rules and, as required, the Takeover Code.
+Should the possible acquisition proceed the acquisition will be entirely for shares with no cash consideration paid.
+The directors expect to fund professional and other fees and working capital funding for the of the Company as enlarged by the possible acquisition from existing resources and the proceeds of a further share placing at the time of the acquisition